Security Tip: Use Subresource Integrity on Your Resources!

 I think that sums it up pretty well.
 You use SRI to ensure that the resources (scripts, styles, etc) that your site loads from external locations are what you expect them to be.

 The vulnerability that SRI solves is someone compromising an external site whose script you load on your website.
-If someone can modify a third-party script with malware, it’ll be loaded on your site and the malware will run in your user’s browser, allowing all sorts of nefarious activities1.
+If someone can modify a third-party script with malware, it’ll be loaded on your site and the malware will run in your user’s browser, allowing all sorts of nefarious activities.

 <script